microsoft/fluentui/rfcs/shared/build-system/06-browser-support-for-v9.md

 ### Cons

-- Incompatible CSS features (`flex gap` & `:focus-visible`) are already present in the library and will need to be removed and refactored.
+- Incompatible CSS features (`:focus-visible`) are already present in the library and will need to be removed and refactored.

 ## Open Issues